RGB-Tools/rgb-lib/README.md

 and RGB internals.

-It primarily uses [bdk] to provide Bitcoin walleting functionalities, and several RGB libraries such as [rgb-core] to provide RGB specific functionalities.
+It primarily uses [bdk] to provide Bitcoin walleting functionalities, and several RGB libraries to provide RGB specific functionalities that can be found in the [rgb-protocol] organization.

 The library has been designed to offer an offline usage (some APIs do not require using Internet) and also a watch-only usage (the